datascisocial/datascisocial.github.io/content/en/docs/support.md

 **We appreciate any support - all goes directly to server hosting and maintenance and makes datasci.social possible!**

 ## Supporters
-Here we list all supporters who commit at least 6$ or 6&euro; per month.

 ### Gold Sponsors
+Here we list all supporters who commit at least 15$ or 15&euro; per month.
-*none yet - be the first!*
+> *none yet - be the first!*

 ### Sponsors
+Here we list all supporters who commit at least 6$ or 6&euro; per month.
+> *none yet - be the first!*

+### 2023 Kickstarters
+Here we list all supporters who commited *any* amount in 2023 and helped us kickstart our community.
-*none yet - be the first!*
+> *none yet - be the first!*

 ## Media
 When refering to us, feel free to use our server banner: